xrdocs/telemetry/_tutorials/iosxr-srv6-telemetry.md

 - Hardware stats
 - Interface traffic

 ##### Accurate network planning

+Capacity planning can be a challenging task.
+One way to achieve this is by tracking statistics for your devices over several months or years.
+Telemetry can also help to be proactive in identifying scale issues that may have a business impact.

 ##### Better understanding of hardware resources mapping

+Determining the NP utilization for a service or the number of entries consumed during the setup of a L3VPN service can be difficult.
+Getting visibility at hardware level is critical to better handle scale constraints.

 # XR CLI command to YANG Model